Our Complete Guide to a Patent Bet

 What’s the difference between a Patent and a Trixie?

-The two systems are very similar, so much so that you could even call them “cousins”.
-In fact, both use 3 events, but while the Trixie is limited to 4 combinations, corresponding to three doubles and a treble, the Patent also adds four singles, making a total of 7 combinations.
+The two systems are very similar.
+In fact, both use 3 events, but the Trixie only comprises 4 bets, corresponding to three doubles and a treble.
+The difference is the Patent also adds four singles, making a total of 7 bets overall.